History of New Mexico: Comancheria

-The Comanche empire collapsed after their villages were repeatedly decimated by epidemics of smallpox and cholera, especially in 1849; their population plunged from about 20,000 in the 18th century to 1,500 by 1875, when they surrendered to the U.S. Government.
-The Comanche no longer had the manpower to deal with the U.S. Army and the wave of white settlers who encroached on their region in the decades after the Mexican–American War ended in 1848.

 U.S. exploration

 Following Lewis and Clark, many men started exploring and trapping in the western parts of the United States.
 Sent out in 1806, Lt.
 Zebulon Pike's orders were to find the headwaters of the Arkansas and Red rivers.
 He was to explore the southwestern part of the Louisiana Purchase.
 In 1807, when Pike and his party crossed into the San Luis Valley of northern New Mexico they were arrested and taken to Santa Fe, and then sent south to Chihuahua where they appeared before the Commandant General Salcedo.
 After four months of diplomatic negotiations, Pike and his party were returned to the United States, under protest, across the Red River at Natchitoches.